openUC2/openUC2.github.io/markdowns/UC2_UC2e_v1.md

 </p>

 <!----------------------------------------->
-## UC2 LED Ring
+## 💡 UC2 LED Ring
 Duration:2

 As for the illumination, you can use a large variation of different light sources to get your sample in the right light.
-But sometimes you want to have the abbility to change the contrast by illuminating from oblique, only in the center, using a darkfield ring or change degree of coherence.
+But sometimes you want to have the ability to change the contrast by illuminating from oblique, only in the center, using a darkfield ring or change degree of coherence.
 An off-the-shelf LED Matrix is very sufficient in most cases, but it lacks the rotational symmetry.
-For this we have the UC2 LED Ring Module that fits directly in the Cube, has concentric rings and still offers all the degrees of freedom the Adafruit Neopixel give you (e.g. RGB, white, patterns..).
+For this we have the UC2 LED Ring Module that fits directly in the Cube, has concentric rings and still offers all the degrees of freedom that the Adafruit Neopixel gives you (e.g. RGB, white, patterns..).

 <p align="center">
 <img src="./assets/ELECTRONICS/UC2_electronics_board2.jpg" width="600">